abbasamiri/abbasamiri.github.io/_posts/2021-05-27-entity_in_domain_driven_design.md

 ## Good things to avoid!

-Design patterns are good things, they can resolve the complex problem with best practices, but sometimes we should prevent using them, even if it is applicable in *DDD*.
+Design patterns are good things, they can resolve complex problems with best practices, but sometimes we should prevent using them, even if it is applicable in *DDD*.
 The question is "Why?".

 Design patterns have many boilerplates and they increase the complexity, domain masters are not developers, they may not understand those patterns which makes a great problem.
 Let's  take a look at some Design patterns  that can be used in a Domain Model, but should not be used.